domerin0/rnn-speech/README.md

 ``$ python train.py``

 Dynamic RNNs are used as memory consumption on the entirely unrolled network was massive, and the model would take 30 minutes to build.
-Unfortunately this comes at a cost to speed, but I think in this case the tradeoff is worth it (as the model can now fit on an actual GPU).
+Unfortunately this comes at a cost to speed, but I think in this case the tradeoff is worth it (as the model can now fit on a single GPU).

 ###Project Road Map